-General and administrative expense consists primarily of compensation and other general corporate expenses as well as non-cash stock based compensation.
-General and administrative expense decreased to

-\$3.3 million from \$5.5 million for the year ended December 31, 2003 and 2002, respectively.
-The decrease in general and administrative expense resulted primarily from lower non-cash equity related expense as well as a reclassification of certain occupancy and other expenses to research and development.
+General and administrative expense consists primarily of compensation and other general corporate expenses as well as non-cash stock-based compensation.
+General and administrative expense decreased to \$0.9 million for the three months ended March 31, 2004 from \$1.0 million for the three months ended March 31, 2003.
+This decrease was primarily due to lower non-cash equity related expenses in 2004.